mrkaleArduinoLib/gbj_appwifi/README.md

                                IPAddress(IP_DNS_SECONDARY));
 ```

-For case with static IP address assigned in the firmware and defined directly in a main sketch without DNS servers and handlers:
+For case with static IP address assigned in the firmware and defined directly in a main sketch without DNS servers:
 ```cpp
 gbj_appwifi wifi = gbj_appwifi(WIFI_SSID,
                                WIFI_PASS,